MugTree/caddy-docker-demo/README.md

 As far as my understanding of Caddy goes the `handle_path` directive should strip off a path that matches /spins/ and proxy back content from the root of the app.

 If you look at the apps the handler that gets hit in each app is the root handler.
-Used a little go framework called chi that seems abi
+Used a little go framework called chi that simplifies the routing through regexes.

 ### Useful commands